timmywertz/art-api-exam/README.md

 ## Load some test data

 You can load data in your CouchDB database by running `npm run load`.
-This will take the array of documents within **load-data.js** and add them into the database.
+This will take the array of documents within **load-data.js** and add them into your database.

 ```
 npm run load